Module 10.1: Enterprise Landing Zones & Account Vending

 - Design enterprise landing zones using AWS Control Tower, Azure Landing Zones, and GCP Organization Hierarchy

-- Implement automated account vending machines that provision cloud accounts with Kubernetes clusters in under 30 minutes
+- Implement automated account vending machines that provision cloud accounts and Kubernetes platforms quickly through automation

 - Configure guardrails (SCPs, Azure Policy, Organization Policies) that enforce security baselines across all accounts